-There is an increasing report of successful adoption and implementation of integrated library systems in Nigeria fuelled by the availability of open source software such as KOHA14.
-However, no library automation project is complete without a library OPAC through which users can gain remote and easy access to the entire library collections15.
-Building an OPAC involves retrospective conversion of existing bibliographic records, a task that requires time, fund, commitment and scrupulous planning if it is to be successful.
-It is therefore imperative to document the experiences of libraries currently engaged in retrospective conversion as a way of providing guidance, not only to those planning to start a retrospective conversion project but also for those who are currently facing various challenges in the process of building their library OPACs.
+There is a growing number of reports of successful adoption and implementation of integrated library systems (ILSs) in Nigeria fueled by the availability of open source software such as KOHA.
+However, no library automation project is complete without a library OPAC through which users can gain remote and easy access to an entire library collection.
+15 OPAC involves retrospective conversion bibliographic records, a task that requires time, funds, commitment, and scrupulous planning if it is to be successful.
+It is therefore imperative to document the experiences of libraries currently engaged in retrospective conversion as a way of providing guidance, not only to those planning to start a retrospective conversion project, but also for those who are currently facing various challenges in the process of building their library OPACs.

-Research Questions
+Research auestions